PSU-ICDS/icds_docs/docs/getting-started/tips-for-beginners.md

 ### Environment Variables
 Environment Variables are dynamic key-value pairs that configure the behavior of programs and scripts in the Roar cluster’s environment.
 They store information such as file paths, software settings, or system configurations, enabling seamless interaction with the cluster’s tools and resources.
-Example: To add a custom directory to the PATH variable, run `export PATH=$PATH:/home/username/bin` in the terminal.
+Example: To add a custom directory to the PATH variable, you can run something similar to `export PATH=$PATH:/home/username/bin` in the terminal.
 To view all current environment variables, use the command `printenv`

 Note: Environment variables are often set automatically by environment modules but can be customized for specific needs.